dellsystem/bookmarker/README.md

 export GOODREADS_ACCESS_TOKEN
 GOODREADS_ACCESS_SECRET='slektlyl3wy5wl3y53wskhgksdhgkldshgsdlg'
 export GOODREADS_ACCESS_SECRET
-GOODREADS_USER_ID='12345'
-export GOODREADS_USER_ID
 ```

-(replacing the token and secret and user ID above with whatever was output in
+(replacing the token and secret above with whatever was output in your shell)
-your shell)

 Almost done, I promise!
 Final step: reactivate the virtualenv one more time.